nicojcooper/nico.github.io/about.md

 In the past, I have worked on projects involving integrable hierarchies, N=4 supersymmetric Yang-Mills theory, asymptotic symmetries in flat space QED, and machine learning applied to particle physics at CERN.

 Outside of physics, I have a lifelong love of theory, be it in math, jazz piano, gender theory, or social justice.
-Feel free to ask me about my interests and background!
+Feel free to ask!